Looking at the LBPD

 The city’s longest serving chief of police was “Captain” James Layton, who was the top cop for 30 years.
 Beginning as a summer officer in July 1883 — he arrived when Long Branch was booming as a seashore resort destination.
 In that age it took just 14 summer policemen to entertain (and protect) a nation.
 Considered a “good and great man” by many admirers when he retired in 1918, Layton admitted that being “chief of police Is no bed of roses; far from it.”
 Back then the chief earned $1,320 (the last one got $206,000).
 Born in Howell Twp., Chief Layton died in December 1924.

-The city’s detective bureau was created by William Walling in 1913.
-The Long Branch PBA was established in 1906 and the city police pension fund began in 1913.
-Regular evening city-wide motor patrols started in 1930.
+The city’s detective bureau was created by William Walling in 1913; he later served as chief (1918-1926).
+The Long Branch PBA was established in 1906 and the city police pension fund started in 1913.
+Regular evening city-wide motor patrols began in 1930.
 Cornelia Woolley Hopkins became the first woman police commissioner in 1931, not only in Long Branch but in state history.

 While city cops faced corruption probes through the 1960s, from a security standpoint they actually held the fort pretty well.
 While Absury Park nearly burned during a July 1970 riot, Long Branch stayed pretty cool.
 By Summer 1997, the LBPD reached 100 officers.